 Margaret Santen Hanrahan

-- Successfully handled and served as first-chair counsel in five separate bench trials against the Georgia Department of Labor, obtaining complete reversal of class-based employee determination findings and dismissal of all class-based tax assessments in each proceeding on behalf of various home health, housecleaning, and construction industry clients;
+- Complete reversal of class-based employee determination findings and dismissal of all class-based tax assessments in each proceeding on behalf of various home health, housecleaning, and construction industry clients;

-- Currently lead counsel in nationwide putative class action involving independent contractor misclassification;
+- Currently lead counsel in nationwide putative class action involving independent contractor misclassification and two other putative class/collective actions challenging independent contractor classification;

 - Successfully represented nationwide distributor in putative FLSA collection action;

-- Successfully represented several companies in connection with national wage/hour audits by the federal and state Department of Labor.
+- Successfully represented several companies in connection with national wage/hour audits by the federal and state Department of Labor; and

 Education and Honors